 I found this to be especially apparent when doing the deadlifts (the weights were so light it didn’t work out the muscles as much as I would have liked), versus the rear deltoid raises (the same weights were now way too heavy to do the raises properly!).

-Some of the exercises are quite fun, though with the amount of compound movements and the pace they are carried out, it can be difficult to get form correct.
+Some of the exercises are quite fun, although with the number of compound movements and the pace they are carried out, it can be difficult to get form correct.

 Especially if you are using an ‘advanced’ weight range of 8-10lbs, you’ll need to really focus on controlling the movements rather than letting momentum do the work and swinging your dumbbells around haphazardly – you’re just asking for injury if you do this.